kadijazl/Job-Application-Tracker/README.md

 - 📊 Responsive layout: Job list on the left, form on the right

 ## 📸 Overview
-Here's a screenshot of the web app:
+Here's an overview of the web app:
 ![page](image.jpg)

 ## 🛠 Tech Stack